aidatorajiro/my-proton-tools/README.md

 Please note that proton is highly unstable for simpler or older games (renpy, rpg maker etc).
 For that purpose I recommend usual wine.

+## Memo: other related softwares

+Here is another launcher program which seems to be more sophisticated: <https://github.com/Open-Wine-Components/umu-launcher>

+Unlike above one, `my-proton-tools` uses existing Steam system (the Proton and the containment mechanics such as `sniper`).

+Here is a custom build of Proton: <https://github.com/GloriousEggroll/proton-ge-custom>

 ## Installation
 Requires Python 3.11, Steam, Steam Linux Runtime installed via Steam, Proton installed via Steam.